iconify/iconify/README.md

-### Important backwards compatibility notice

-Important: as of version 1.0.0-beta6 project has been renamed from SimpleSVG to Iconify.

-Many changes from SimpleSVG 1.0.0-beta5 to Iconify 1.0.0-beta6 are not backwards compatible.
-If you wrote code for SimpleSVG project, there are few changes you need to make to code to work with new version:

-- ```<simple-svg>``` tag has been relaced by ```<iconify-icon>```
-- Placeholder class name was changed from "simple-svg" to "iconify".
-- URL of script has changed from code.simplesvg.com and simple-svg.min.js to code.iconify.design and iconify.min.js.
-- URL of svg has changed from icons.simplesvg.com to api.iconify.design, though old URL will continue working for at least few years.
-- In global former SimpleSVG objects and events replace "SimpleSVG" with "Iconify" such as SimpleSVGConfig -> IconifyConfig.
-- Same API is used to serve both old and new version, so for backwards compatibility SimpleSVG object is still available so API would work with both SimpleSVG and Iconify.

-There won't be anymore similar big changes that break backwards compatibility before release.

-SimpleSVG 1.0.0-beta5 will continue to work, so you don't really have to update, though updating is recommended.

 # What is Iconify?

-Iconify project makes it easy to add SVG icons to websites and offers over 30,000 icons to choose from.
+Iconify project makes it easy to add SVG icons to websites and offers over 40,000 icons to choose from.

 There are many fonts and SVG sets available, but they all have one thing in common: using any font or SVG set limits you to icons that are included in that set and forces browsers to load entire font or icons set.
 That limits developers to